herotechcourse/spring-ecommerce-product/README.md

 - [x] add new product - POST
 - [x] update product parameters - PUT
 - [x] delete product from products - DELETE

+## Step 1-2
+Implements an admin interface that allows users to view, add, update, and delete products. <br/>

+Use Thymeleaf to implement server-side rendering (SSR). <br/>
+The default behavior should be based on traditional HTML form submission and page navigation. <br/>
+However, if you're interested in asynchronous behavior using JavaScript, feel free to use the previously built product API to apply AJAX or similar techniques.<br/>
+For product images, do not upload files; instead, use direct image URLs. <br/>

+### Feature list
+- [ ] admin interface
+  - [ ] uses Thymeleaf
+  - [ ] based on HTML form submission and page navigation
+  - [ ] use direct image URLs for products